sevein/notsoproxy/README.md

 Readers and writers are buffered for performance reasons, to avoid frequent IO.

-There is a global map that provide a simple statistics mechanism.
+There is a global map that provides a simple statistics mechanism.
 Access to the map is synchronized with a mutex to avoid unexpected behaviors, e.g. crashes.
 Go maps are not controlled, so this was a necessary step because the map is accessed from different goroutines.
 It would be possible to obtain similar results with Go channels (share memory by communicating).

+## TODO

+- Add tests
+- Warm queue
+- Use flags (listen, cpus, etc...)